Energy prepayment meters: what you need to know

 Ultimately, you can be forced to accept a Prepayment Meter if your energy provider applies to a Court for an order allowing them to install it.

-This action, however, should only be taken as a last resort, and firms should try and agree an affordable repayment plan with you first, where your monthly payment will include an amount for your current usage and an amount for your arrears.
+This action, however, should only be taken as a last resort, and firms should try and agree on an affordable repayment plan with you first, where your monthly payment will include an amount for your current usage and an amount for your arrears.

 Where such a repayment plan cannot be agreed, the firm will then propose you let them install a prepayment meter and for the arrears to be recovered through that.